 In

-What causes reflux and GERD in children?There is a muscle (the lower esophageal sphincter) that acts as a valve between the esophagus and stomach.
+What causes reflux and GERD in children?A small muscle called the lower esophageal sphincter acts as a valve between the esophagus and stomach.
 When your child swallows, this muscle relaxes to let food pass from the esophagus to the stomach.
-This muscle normally stays closed, so the stomach contents don't flow back into the esophagus.
+This muscle normally stays closed, so the stomach contents and acid don't flow back into the esophagus.
+This muscle, along with the diaphragm (the large muscle between the chest and abdomen), usually prevents reflux.
+It's normal for children to have reflux occasionally.

-- A hiatal hernia, a condition in which the upper part of your stomach pushes upward into your chest through an opening in your diaphragm
+- A hiatal hernia, a condition in which the upper part of the stomach pushes up into the chest

-- Increased pressure on the abdomen from being overweight or having obesity
+- Increased pressure on the abdomen (belly) from being overweight or having obesity

 - Smoking or exposure to secondhand smoke

-- A previous surgery on the esophagus or upper abdomen
+- Previous surgery on the esophagus or upper abdomen

-- Certain neurological conditions, such as cerebral palsy
+- Developmental delays or certain neurological conditions, such as cerebral palsy

-What are the symptoms of reflux and GERD in children?Your child might not even notice reflux.
-But some children taste food or stomach acid at the back of the mouth.
+What are the symptoms of reflux and GERD in children?Symptoms may vary by age.
+Some children might not even notice reflux, while others may taste food or stomach acid in the back of their mouth.

 In children, GERD can cause:

-- Heartburn, a painful, burning feeling in the middle of the chest.
-It is more common in older children (12 years and up).
+- Heartburn, a burning feeling in the chest or throat (more common in older children and teens)

 - Bad breath